alanchelmickjr/myriad-tools/README.md

 3. press ! while using gpt-4o and select your tool from the list that opens when you type ! in the input
 4. wait patiently as your ai assistant searches the internet and returns the response

+5. also while creating an assistant you may select this tool for that assistant, please use gpt-4o during beta, that will tie internet searches to that agents tool pipeline

 #### Contributing 🤝
 We welcome contributions!
 Feel free to fork the repo, create a branch, and submit a pull request with your improvements!
 License 📝